The role of TransitTech in creating equitable access for the disability community• 4 min read

 An integrated & accessible experience.

 The exciting news is that recent advances in TransitTech have generated new and innovative ways to design and operate systems that can deliver a high-quality experience for riders with accessibility needs at a cost-effective price to the agency.
-Cities with an existing on-demand microtransit network — or those considering investing in an on-demand network — can customize their microtransit service to more readily serve the needs of their entire community.
+Cities with an existing on-demand microtransit network — or those considering investing in an on-demand network — can customize their microtransit service to more readily serve the needs of their entire community, an operational strategy known as ‘commingling.’

 In Seattle, Washington, King County Metro introduced an “Access” program, served through their Via To Transit microtransit project, which offers point-to-point rides in an accessible vehicle for qualifying riders.
 This is another example of commingling fleets — where ADA paratransit trips are efficiently served with vehicles that are also used for the microtransit program.
 Riders contact KCM to receive eligibility for the program, and are given a unique promo code.
 Riders can then book on-demand trips, either through an app or over the phone, and a vehicle from the Via To Transit fleet will pick them up at their door and take them to their destination.
 Rides are the same price as regular Via to Transit service, and integration with the city’s ORCA card allows for a payment option for riders without a credit/debit card.

 Comparing King County Metro’s cost of providing a wheelchair-accessible vehicle using on-demand microtransit (i.e. commingling of fleets) vs. the city’s traditional paratransit service.

 A robust set of access features allows the rider to self-select if they would like to specify their disability type and pass this information onto the driver.
 Drivers receive additional training in how best to accommodate the needs of these riders — for example, by phoning a visually impaired rider when arriving at a pick up location to assist in getting them on board.

 The best part?
 Commingling has generated huge savings for the city, with an average cost to serve a wheelchair-accessible Access on-demand trip of $11.90 versus $55.75 for the city’s existing paratransit operations.

 A solution starts with a few key features.